AstrobioMike/AstrobioMike.github.io/R/basics.md

 <br>

 From this we can see that it's a tab-delimited file, and that it has a header with column names for each column.
 We can exit **`less`** by pressing the **`q`** key.

+> **NOTE:** It would be more clear that this is a tab-delimited file if I had named it with the ".tsv" extension at the end.
+I don't know how I let this slip by at first, I consider that bad practice, but I've left it now as an example of what *not to do 🙂

 Let's take a look just at the column names: